Best Places for Snorkeling on the Costa Blanca

 Baños de la Reina – Natural “Baths” at the Foot of Ifach

 Baños de la Reina is one of Calpe’s most popular mask swimming spots.
 It features ruins of ancient stone fish pools.
 Their shape creates areas with perfect water clarity, allowing easy observation of marine life.
-The eastern part is especially interesting, where depth increases more rapidly, and larger fish species can be seen.

 Google Maps: view on map